NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/Bug-List.md

+# Overview of Results
+As stated in Section 5 of the PLDI submission, we have started experimenting with and refining our tool since May 2019.
+At the time of our PLDI 2021 submission (21 Nov 2020), we have indentified 158 unique bugs, of which 129 have been verified, and 115 have been fixed by the developers.
+Furthermore, 21 of the COMFORT generated test cases were added into Test-262, the official Javascript conformance test suite.

 # Bug List

 If a bug is marked as "Verified", it means the bug has been confirmed but not yet fixed by the vendor.
 Some of our submitted bugs have been previously discovered